 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

 Potent and selective dual Akt1 and 2 inhibitor (IC50 values are 50 and 210 nM, respectively).
 Selective for Akt1 and 2 over a panel of other tyrosine and serine/threonine kinases.
 Sensitizes LnCaP cells to TRAIL (TNF-related apoptosis-inducing ligand) induced apoptosis.
+Also enhances CAR and TCR retroviral transduction of human T cells.
 Active in vivo.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.